pranavvidyarthi7/3-D-imaging-with-flutter/README.md

-# testing
+# 3-d Imaging Using Flutter

-A new Flutter project.
+A new Flutter project which displays the 3-d models in the app.
+The only requirement is the .obj and .mtl files for the 3-d objects.

 ## Getting Started